mq-gh-dev/blazor-ssr-tempdata/README.md

 ## Contributing

-Feel free to submit issues, fork the repo, and create pull requests for any improvements.
+Feel free to submit issues, fork, and create pull requests for any improvements.